-To respond to issues raised at the Council site

-inspection and seek Council's determination of

-the development application.

-BACKGROUND: • Application lodged 8 December 2004

-• Council considered a report at its meeting

-on 19 July 2005

-• Minutes of the Inspections Committee presented for confirmation 6 September addressed in this report.

-COMMENTS: The issues raised at the site inspection are
+PURPOSE OF REPORT: To respond to issues raised at the Council site inspection and seek Council's determination of the development application.
+BACKGROUND: Application lodged 8 December 2004 Council considered a report at its meeting on 19 July 2005 Minutes of the Inspections Committee presented for confirmation 6 September 2005.
+COMMENTS: The issues raised at the site inspection are addressed in this report.
+RECOMMENDATION: Refusal